What are Electoral Bonds? What You Should Know?

 Presently, political parties are not required to reveal the name of individuals or organizations giving less than Rs20,000, because of this, the source of a huge amount donated to political parties is ‘anonymous’.
 So, this reason is among one of them that justify the Indian Government’s Decision to demonetize the large currency notes of Rs.
 500 and Rs.
 1000 (8th Nov, 2016) to wipe out the black money.

-READ ALSO: Essay on Role of Newspapers in Modern Society in English for Students Exams
+READ ALSO: Essay on My Favorite Animal in English for Students Exams

 In order to fix this problem, the Union Budget 2017-18 has reduced the disclosure limit from Rs.
 20,000 to Rs.
 2,000, and made it mandatory to pay amount over this via cheque or digital payment mode.